ugoertz/kombilo/doc/tutorial.rst

 The button depicting a mouse toggles the *1-click mode*.
 If this mode is active, every click on the board triggers a search.
 That can be quite practical in order to play through joseki sequences, say.
 If this mode is inactive, single clicks will just place a stone on the board.
 In this case, you can place a stone and start a search at the same time by double-clicking.

 Check the *fixed color* checkbox to disable searching for patterns where black/white are exchanged.
-Use the *Next* option to specify that either player, black or white should move next in the selected area.
+Use the *Next* option to specify that either player or black or white should move next in the selected area.

 In the game info search window, you see entry fields for the search
 criteria: white/black player, player, event, etc.  If you select the 'Referenced' option, only games with a reference to a commentary will be shown.
 The "clear" button clears all entries; the back and forward buttons restore the entries from previous searches.
 Unlike the back button for pattern searches, they do not change the game list.
 Last but not least, there is the button to start a search; you can also start the search by pressing Enter in one of the entry fields.

 The **Go to: field** makes it easy to find specific games in the game list quickly.
 The 'Go to' entry always works with respect to the current sort